LuckyDapp/squid-lucky/README.md

 }
 ```

-All Accounts with pending rewards
+All Accounts with pending rewards:

 ```
 {